William Ruto: Education

-Ruto first studied at Kamagut Primary School, then transferred to Kerotet Primary School within Uasin Gishu County, where he sat for his Certificate of Primary Education (CPE).
-He then proceeded to Wareng Secondary School still in Uasin Gishu County and Kapsabet High School in Nandi County, where he obtained his Ordinary Level and Advanced Level education respectively.
+Ruto started his education at Kamagut Primary School, then transferred to Kerotet Primary School—both situated within the Uasin Gishu County; and he sat for his Certificate of Primary Education (CPE) at the latter.
+He then proceeded to Wareng Secondary School, still in Uasin Gishu County, and later Kapsabet High School in Nandi County, where he obtained his Ordinary Level and Advanced Level education respectively.

-He then enrolled at the University of Nairobi to study botany and zoology, graduating in 1990 with a bachelor of science in both fields.
-He went on to complete a masters program in plant ecology also from the University of Nairobi.
-The following year after his graduation, he enrolled for a Ph.D. at the University of Nairobi, after several setbacks, he completed and graduated on 21 December 2018 with a Ph.D. from the university.
+He then enrolled at the University of Nairobi to pursue Botany and Zoology, graduating in 1990 with a BSc.
+He went on to complete an MSc in Plant Ecology, also from the University of Nairobi.
+The year after his graduation, he enrolled for a Ph.D. at the same university, and after several setbacks, he completed and graduated on 21 December 2018.

-Ruto authored several papers including a paper titled Plant Species Diversity and Composition of Two Wetland in the Nairobi National Park, Kenya.
+Ruto authored several papers, including one titled Plant Species Diversity and Composition of Two Wetlands in the Nairobi National Park, Kenya.

 During his time in the campus for his undergraduate education, Ruto was an active member of the Christian Union.
 He also served as the Chairman of the University of Nairobi's choir.

-Through his church activities at the University of Nairobi, he met President Daniel Arap Moi, who would later introduce him to politics during the 1992 general elections.
+Through his church activities at the University of Nairobi, he met President Daniel arap Moi, who would later introduce him to politics during the 1992 general elections.

 Political career

-After graduating from the University of Nairobi in 1990, Ruto was employed as a teacher in the North Rift region of Kenya from 1990 to 1992, where he was also the leader of the local African Inland Church (AIC) Choir.
+After graduating from the University of Nairobi in 1990, Ruto was employed as a temporary teacher in the North Rift region of Kenya from 1990 to 1992, where he was also a leader of the local church choir, the Africa Inland Church (AIC).

 YK'92

 Ruto began his political career when he became the treasurer of the YK'92 campaign group that was lobbying for the re-election of President Moi in 1992, from which he learned the basics of Kenyan politics.
 He is also believed to have accumulated some wealth in this period.
-After the 1992 elections, President Moi disbanded YK'92 and Ruto attempted to vie for various KANU (then Kenya's ruling party) branch party positions but did not succeed.
+After the 1992 elections, President Moi disbanded YK'92 and Ruto unsuccessfully vied for various branch-level positions in KANU, which was at that time Kenya's ruling party.